mk12/sicp/notes/text.md

 ## 1.1: The Elements of Programming

-There are three mechanisms for combining simple ideas to form more complex ideas in every powerful programming language:
+There are three mechanisms for combining simple ideas to form more complex ideas found in every powerful programming language:

-- primitive expressions,
+- primitive expressions
-- means of combination,
+- means of combination
-- means of abstraction.
+- means of abstraction

-Programming deals with _procedures_ and _data_ (which are almost the same thing in Lisp).
+Programming deals with procedures and data (which are almost the same thing in Lisp).
 Procedures manipulate data.

 ### 1.1.1: Expressions

 - The REPL reads an expression, evaluates it, prints the result, and repeats.
 - A number is one kind of primitive expression.
-- An application of a primitive procedure is a compound expression.
+- An application of a primitive procedure is one kind of compound expression.
-- Combination: list of expressions inside parentheses to denote procedure application.
-- The first element is the operator; the rest are the operands.
+- A _combination_ denotes procedure application by a list of expressions inside parentheses.
+The first element is the _operator_; the rest are the _operands_.
-- The value of the combination is the result of applying the value of the operator to the value of the operands.
-- Lisp combinations use prefix notation.
+- Lisp combinations use prefix notation (the operator comes first).
 - Combinations can be nested: an operator or operand can itself be another combination.

 ### 1.1.2: Naming and the Environment

 - Scheme names things with the `define`.
 This is the simplest means of abstraction.
-- The name-value pairs are stored in an _environment_.
+- The name--value pairs are stored in an _environment_.

 ### 1.1.3: Evaluating Combinations

-- To evaluate a combination, do the following:
+- To evaluate a combination:
     1. Evaluate the subexpressions of the combination.
-    2. Apply the procedure (value of left more subexpression, the operator) to the arguments (values of other subexpressions, the operands).
+    2. Apply the procedure (value of leftmost subexpression, the operator) to the arguments (values of other subexpressions, the operands).
 - Before evaluating a combination, we must first evaluate each element inside it.
 - Evaluation is recursive in nature---one of its steps is invoking itself.
-- The evaluation of a combination can be represents with a tree.
+- The evaluation of a combination can be represented with a tree.
 - Recursion is a powerful technique for dealing with hierarchical, tree-like objects.
 - To end the recursion, we stipulate the following:
     1. Numbers evaluate to themselves.
     2. Built-in operators evaluate to machine instruction sequences.
     3. Names evaluate to the values associated with them in the environment.
-- Rule 2 is a special case of rule 3 if we consider the arithmetic operators to be names in the environment.
-- Evaluating `(define x 3)` does not apply `define` to two arguments; this is not a combination.
+- `(define x 3)` does not apply `define` to two arguments; this is not a combination.
 - Exceptions such as these are _special forms_.
 Each one has its own evaluation rule.

 ::: highlight